-Love them or hate them artificial reefs are beginning to make waves in the area of coastal management in New Zealand and around the geology and the wave climate is conducive, on a variety of scales.
-However, things have progressed significantly in the past decade, ble images of failed coastal structures.
-Large areas of reclamation were subject to liquefaction that caused rotation of massive wharf-face Coastal caissons.
-The result-News ing lateral displacement caused the legs of all 55 container cranes to be spread apart.
-Other damage included settlemen of seawalls, built to
+Love them or hate them artificial reefs are beginning to make waves in the area of coastal management in New Zealand and around the provided unforgettable images of failed coastal structures.
+Large areas of reclamation were subject to liquefaction that caused rotation of massive wharf-face caissons.
+The resulting lateral displacement caused the legs of all 55 container cranes to be spread apart.
+Other damage